Audit Logging

 Merging

-When using a supported database provider (currently only SQL Server), audit records for changes to the same entity will be merged together when the change is identical in all aspects to the previous audit record for that entity, with the sole exception of the old/new property values.
+When using a supported database provider (currently only SQL Server), audit records for changes to the same entity can be merged together when the change is identical in all aspects to the previous audit record for that entity, with the only allowed difference being the old/new property values.

 In other words, if the same user is making repeated changes to the same property on the same entity from the same page, then those changes will merge together into one audit record.